 Many people are drawn to Oklahoma because of its raw natural landscape and low cost of living.
-If you live in this midwestern state and are in the construction industry, you may be wondering how to obtain a general contractor license.
+If you live in this midwestern state and are in the construction industry, you may wonder how to obtain a general contractor license.

 You might be surprised to discover that Oklahoma doesn’t require a general contractor’s license.
 However, the state has specialty licenses that general contractors should know about.
 And there may be requirements for general contractors based on the city or municipality where you plan to work.